Resistance is not futile, but it is exhausting.

 It’s not an abandonment of the causes dear to you, to withdraw and find rest; to do things that give you joy, to waste a few hours and simply be, to remember why life is worth living and why this planet is worth defending and why people are worth the struggle.
 These things are all part of sustaining this fight.
 They are a contribution to the work because they enable us to fight and yet not be consumed by the fight; not to become bitter and angry and resentful.

-The battle for your soul is as important as any you wage here.
+The battle for your health and your soul is as important as any you wage here on the ground.

 Be passionate, but take time to pause and breathe.